memphis242/RandomRow/Hardware/README.md

 ### Electronic
 #### MCU
-:scroll: Different MCUs will be supported in order to diversify this critical component.
+:scroll: Different MCUs will be supported in order to diversify this critical component (and just for fun!).
 :scroll: Low-power MCUs are prioritized.
 :scroll: Based on the general I/O requirements, we're looking at a < 48 pin count unit
 :scroll: Arm® Cortex®-M0+ MCUs out-perform 8-bit / 16-bit low power MCUs (e.g., STM8L, MSP430FR2x) in ultra-low-power performance!😲